agentrickard/workbench_access/README.md

 Note that:

-* If more than one field for the scheme typoe is available, each field will have its own row.
+* If more than one field for the scheme type is available, each field will have its own row.
 * Entity types and bundles without an eligible field will not be present.
 These types will be *ignored* by Workbench Access.